 To be a dynamic, world-class, national maritime museum that informs, educates and inspires.

 We collect, preserve, interpret and make accessible Scotland’s maritime past and present in a way that reflects its local, national and international significance.

 The Scottish Maritime Museum was founded in 1983 and based in the West of Scotland with sites in Irvine and Dumbarton, the Scottish Maritime Museum holds an important nationally recognised collection, encompassing a variety of historic vessels, artefacts, art, fascinating personal items and the largest collection of shipbuilding tools and machinery in the country.
-The buildings and sites which the Scottish Maritime Museum occupies are themselves part of the heritage collection.
+The buildings and sites which the Scottish Maritime Museum occupies are themselves part of the collection.

 The Scottish Maritime Museum in Irvine is housed within the vast, glass-roofed Victorian Linthouse.
 This A listed ‘cathedral of engineering’ was formerly the Engine Shop of Alexander Stephen and Sons shipyard in Govan before being salvaged and relocated to Irvine in 1991.

-The Scottish Maritime Museum in Dumbarton is located on the site of the former, influential and innovative William Denny Shipyard and features the world’s first commercial ship testing facility, the Denny Ship Model Experiment Tank.
+The Scottish Maritime Museum in Dumbarton is located on the former site of the influential and innovative William Denny Shipyard and features the world’s first commercial ship testing facility, the Denny Ship Model Experiment Tank.
 The Denny Ship Model Experiment Tank opened in 1883, It allowed the engineers to find out how full-sized ships hulls would perform at sea.

 Scottish Maritime Museum Trust is committed to the Scottish Governments Fair Work First policy.
 We have adopted policies and statements which support the development of a positive and inclusive working environment and organisational culture where all the staff have the right to fair treatment, respect and continuous professional development.